Crni88/JS-Projects/README.md

 A program that finds meals based upon what you search.
 I used TheMealsDB API to fetch and load meals.
 When you find your meal, it displays the process of cooking and ingredients.
 (https://www.themealdb.com/api.php)

+<b>#Nav Bar</b>
+Stylish looking navbar, which utilizes duotone icons from font awesome and CSS transitions.
+It is fully responsive.